NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 So, okay, let's continue on.

-Um, but it's basically a task force of law enforcement officers from different agencies that work together solely for the purpose of combating terrorism and promoting national security within the United States.
+Guys, yeah, the JTTF, I broke this down already what the JTTF is, but it's basically a task force of law enforcement officers from different agencies that work together solely for the purpose of combating terrorism and promoting national security within the United States.

-So, like we got a JTTF here in the Miami area.
+So like we got a JTTF here in the Miami area.

-Yesterday's everyday New Yorkers community through Brooklyn on our subway system.
+Yesterday's Everyday New Yorkers community through Brooklyn on our subway system.

-Frank James and alleged uh and has alleged committed a horrific act that resulted in and around the o'clock effort by the FBI joy at JTTF in New York City, the NYPD and the ATF to find him and bring them to justice thanks to the incredible work.
+Frank James has alleged committed a horrific act that resulted in and around the o'clock effort by the FBI JTTF in New York City, the NYPD, and the ATF to find him and bring him to justice.

-Well, involved to identify James and get the proper information out to the public.
+We're all involved to identify James and get the proper information out to the public.

-He's a federal custody, and New Yorkers can breathe a little easier in our city today, said FBI assistant director in charge, Driscoll.
+He's a federal custody and New Yorkers can breathe a little easier in our city today, said FBI assistant director in charge, Driscoll.

 Yeah, and this is the assistant director in charge that made this announcement, not the special agent in charge.

-Um, and then today's arrest of Frank James, you guys are probably wondering, well, why was the ATF involved?
+And then today's arrest of Frank James, you guys are probably wondering, well, why was the ATF involved?

 Well, the ATF was involved, guys, because a firearm was discharged during the course of this crime.